-11.6 Terms/ rights attached to Equity shares:
+11.3 Terms/rights attached to Equity shares:

 The Company has only one class of equity shares having face value of INR 5/- per share.
-Each holder of equity shares is entitled to one vote per share.
-The dividend proposed by the Board of Directors is subject to approval of the Shareholders in the ensuring Annual General Meeting, except in the case of interim dividend.
+Each holder of equity shares Is entitled to one vote per share.
+The dividend proposed by the Board of Directors Is subject to approval of the Shareholders in the ensuring Annual General Meeting, except in the case of interim dividend.

 As per the Companies Act, 2013 the holders of equity shares will be entitled to receive remaining assets of the Company, after the distribution of all preferential amounts in the event of the liquidation of the Company.
 The distribution will be in proportion to the number of equity shares held by the Shareholders.

-11.9 Aggregate number of equity shares allotted as fully paid up pursuant to contract without consideration received in cash, bonus shares issued and shares bought back during the period of 5 years immediately preceding the Balance sheet date:
+11.4 Aggregate number of equity shares allotted as fully paid up pursuant to contract without consideration received in cash, bonus shares issued and shares bought back during the period of 5 years immediately preceding the Balance sheet date:

-iii) 23,924,074 equity shares having face value of INR 10 each are splited into face value of INR 5 each during the year ended 31 March 2023.
+il) 23,924,074 equity shares having face value of INR 10 each are split into face value of INR 5 each during the year ended 31 March 2023.

-(b) These loans are further secured by second pari-passu charge over the present and future movable fixed assets (excluding vehicles) of the Company
+(b) These loans are further secured by second pari-passu charge over the present and future movable fixed assets (excluding vehicles) of the Company.

 (c) These loans are also secured by first pari-passu charge with the Security Trustee over the present & future current assets of the Company.